 Our first baby never slept well, and I don’t want to make the same mistake with our next.
 How soon can we start to get her to sleep through the night?
 How soon should we get her on a good schedule?

 It’s tempting to correct any mistakes you think you made with your first baby by doing things differently with your second, but before you make a plan it’s a good idea to be realistic.
-Newborns sleep a lot no matter what you do, but they aren’t ready to be on the kind of day/night pattern that will come later.
-First, let’s talk about normal sleep.
+When parents call me for a sleep consultation I always tell them that a newborn baby will sleep a lot AND wake a lot no matter what you do!
+They aren’t ready to be on the kind of day/night pattern that will come later.
+First, let’s talk about normal infant sleep.

 During the newborn period, from birth until about two months of age, most babies will sleep between 15 to 16 hours out of each 24 hour period.
 Sleep periods will last anywhere from 20 minutes to five hours and be spread over day and night.
 (Sometimes babies this age sleep and feed at the same time, so if you think your baby “never” sleeps during the day, notice if she is dozing at the breast.)